 About me

 I am a river historian.
 I work with teachers, conservationists, and historians to help students learn American history through the history of rivers.
-I have published websites, articles, op-eds, reviews, and book chapters on river history, and I am currently writing a book.
+I have published websites, articles, op-eds, reviews, and book chapters on river history.
+The River That Made Texas will be published with the University of North Carolina Press in Fall 2026.
 As a consultant, I work with a range of clients big and small to help them uncover stories and lessons about their history.
 I graduated from Bowdoin College and received my PhD in American history from Columbia University.
 I was part of the team that wrote the American Historical Association’s American Lesson Plan, and I was also a research scholar for Historic New England.
 Please feel free to email me about potential collaborations or if I can be helpful for your own project or career.
-Click here to visit my consulting firm, Oxbow History Company, and here to read my memo on K-12 river history.
+Click here to visit my consulting firm, Oxbow History Company.

 Writings

-Abolition and Slavery published my most recent peer-reviewed article: The Wet Frontier of Slavery: Plantation Slavery and Freedom on Texas’ Trinity River
+Abolition and Slavery published my peer-reviewed article: The Wet Frontier of Slavery: Plantation Slavery and Freedom on Texas’ Trinity River

 Here is the link to my article in The Journal of Southern History: Oil on the Farm: The East Texas Oil Boom and the Origins of an Energy Economy